Kodi93/Site/README.md

 - **Daily automation pipeline** that fetches fresh products per category, generates long-form promotional copy, and rebuilds the static HTML site.
 - **Affiliate-ready links** that enforce your Amazon partner tag on every product card and category deep-link.
 - **AdSense support** baked into the base layout so ads render on each page once you provide your client and slot IDs.
-- **SEO-friendly pages** including RSS feed and sitemap, plus rich internal linking between categories and products.
+- **SEO-friendly pages** with dynamic metadata, schema.org markup, RSS feed, and sitemaps that advertise last-modified times.
 - **No external dependencies** – the tooling runs entirely on Python’s standard library so it can execute in constrained hosting environments.

 ## Project layout